adam-botma/api-hackathon/README.md

 * Handle ties in game similar to actual War.
 * Add the ability for User to choose which deck to use.
 * Add additional decks for player to choose from.
+* Add the ability for User to hover over the card to get additional information about each character from the Rick and Morty API.

 ## Screenshot